Introducing SoapUI Pro:

-SoapUI comes in two version- Open source free (SoapUI) and SoapUI Pro (now SoapUI NG pro).
+SoapUI comes in two versions – Open Source Free (SoapUI) and SoapUI Pro (now SoapUI NG pro).

-So far we were discussing the common automation concepts and functional testing basics such as creating projects, test suite/case/steps, properties, assertions, groovy script programming etc. You can check all these tutorials from this SoapUI series on this page.
+So far we were discussing common automation concepts and functional testing basics such as creating projects, test suite/case/steps, properties, assertions, groovy script programming etc. You can check out the tutorials for all these concepts from this SoapUI series on this page.

 Now, it is time for us to examine SoapUI Pro and its salient features which are more refined and are targeted at better and faster testing.

-Note that we have not discussed features of SoapUI NG Pro version here.
-Apart from the few new features, all the features discussed below are also present in SoapUI NG pro.
+Note that we have not discussed the features of the SoapUI NG Pro version here.
+Apart from the few new features, all the features discussed in the article below are also present in SoapUI NG pro.

 4 Important Features of SoapUI Pro

 This enables test steps in a certain test suite to be cloned easily.
-This will let you duplicate work without having to recreate it.
+This will allow you to duplicate work without having to recreate it.

-- Double click on Testcase node present under test suite from GlobalWeather project tree
+- Double click on the Testcase node present under the test suite from GlobalWeather project tree

-- Then drag the Request1 from DemoWebServices -> BarCodeSoap tree and drop into test case screen.
+- Then drag the Request1 from DemoWebServices -> BarCodeSoap tree and drop it into the test case screen.

-- Take a look at the following screenshot to get picture better idea.
+- Take a look at the following screenshot to get a better idea.

 - SoapUI Pro will ask us for confirmation.
 Choose Yes.